 Add about three cups of water, cover the pressure cooker or pot, and increase the heat to high.
 If using a pressure cooker: When pressure has been achieved, reduce the heat to medium and cook for 35 to 40 minutes, or until the meat is very tender.
 If using a regular pot: When the liquids are boiling, reduce the heat to medium and simmer for about 1 1/2 hours, or until the meat is tender.
 Check occasionally to be sure there are still liquids and add a little more water if necessary.

-When the meat has cooked, add the cauliflower, preserved lemon, olives and lemon juice.
+When the meat has cooked, add the cauliflower, preserved lemon, and olives.
 If necessary, add enough water to almost cover the cauliflower.
-Rapidly simmer the cauliflower, partially covered, about 15 to 20 minutes, until the cauliflower is tender and the sauce is reduced to the level of the meat.
+Rapidly simmer the cauliflower, partially covered, about 15 to 20 minutes, until the cauliflower is tender and the sauce is reduced to a thick broth-like consistency.

 Taste the sauce for seasoning.
 If you'd like stronger lemon flavor, add 1 or 2 tablespoons of fresh lemon juice.

 Serve from a communal platter with Moroccan bread for scooping up the meat and vegetables.